Just back from… Brush Creek Branch

 Don’t Miss: I cannot emphasize this enough – give yourself plenty of time to fully enjoy all that The Farm has to offer!
 Whether it’s dinner, wine tasting, or a culinary class, plan to visit several times during your stay.

 Also, don’t miss the night sky!
-Sip a drink on your patio or go for a short walk to feel the power of the Montana night sky.
+Sip a drink on your patio or go for a short walk to feel the power of the Wyoming night sky.
 If you’re like me, you’ll soon be reminded of some of the best things you miss out on living in the city.

 Time of Year: The fall was an absolutely perfect time to visit.
 At the end of September the leaves had just begun to change color enough for this California girl to get excited.
 Evenings were chilly and days were sunny and a comfortable temperature when working up a sweat with all of the outdoor activities.